rahulkumarpahwa/dsa-with-c-lang/readme.md

 7. Details about all sorting algos and analysis based on TC, SC, adaptibility, stability and Recursivity.

 F. Trees.
-1. Binary Trees with linked List.
-2. Operations on Binary trees with LL.
+2. Operations on Binary trees with Linked representation.